shaloo/docs.arcana/docs/index.md

 * {{config.extra.arcana.sdk_name}}
 * {{config.extra.arcana.dashboard_name}}

-Designed with both developers and Web3 users in mind, the Arcana Auth SDK is easy to integrate and customize, bringing to life a sleek and secure user experience for signing blockchain transactions.
+Designed with both developers and Web3 users in mind, the {{config.extra.arcana.sdk_name}} is easy to integrate and customize, bringing to life a sleek and secure user experience for signing blockchain transactions.

+## Usage

+To use the {{config.extra.arcana.sdk_name}}, the developers must first configure user onboarding and wallet usage settings through the dashboard and obtain a unique application identifier called **App Address**.
+Then install the {{config.extra.arcana.sdk_name}} and integrate your app by instantiating the `AuthProvider` using this **App Address**.
+Initialize the `AuthProvider` before calling any SDK functions.
+See [{{config.extra.arcana.sdk_name}} Usage Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md) for details.

 ## {{config.extra.arcana.sdk_name}}